 - Join a local gym or workout facility.

 - Taking the steps instead of the elevator.

 - Walking the dog.

 - Putting on your favorite music, and dance up a storm.

 Experts recommend getting a variety of foods any time of year.
 It can be a little harder during the winter, but looking for seasonal fruits and vegetables is important.
 Getting enough protein (meat, fish, pork, eggs) is important too.
 Protein helps us feel full and satisfied.

 Be Around People

 Winter can pose special challenges to our social lives too.
 Bad weather, slippery streets, and bitter cold can cause us to isolate a bit more.
 People need people, even in the winter.
 Making time to enjoy being with others – family, friends, book clubs, church gatherings – is very important, too.
 If the roads are bad, consider calling a friend or Skyping.
 Texting and email are okay, but making eye contact with someone special is much more satisfying.

 All of the above are ways to treat yourself well, but you might have some other ideas.
 Some other ideas might include scheduling an annual exam with your doctor or getting a mammogram.
 Being good to yourself also means making sure you are taking your medicines as directed.

 We still have a ways to go to get through winter.
-And we’re not sure, yet, if springtime will be early or late.
 So, give it some thought.
 What could you do to get through the remaining weeks or months of winter?
-We’d like to hear what you are doing.
-It always helps to share ideas, and we’d love it if you’d share yours.
+Stay warm and healthy everyone!